MaikTungsten/CRISPRT4/README.md

 cd CRISPRT4/Demultiplexing
 ./minibar.py -T -F IndexCombination_ONTrun_079.txt All_reads_ONTrun_079.fastq
 ```
 3. Move demultiplexed files to the input folder CRISPRT4/input/fastq directory

+4. Deposit the required reference genome including an annotation, a fasta file and the index fai file in the CRISPRT4/input/reference directory

-4. Execute the script for mapping and variant calling of demultiplexed sequencing data
+5. Execute the script for mapping and variant calling of demultiplexed sequencing data:
+EITHER Mapping_and_Variant-calling_Intel.sh (for basically all systems, requires prior activation of CRISPRT4 environment) OR Mapping_M1.sh (for M1 chip systems, requires CRISPRT4 environment for M1) and Variant-calling_M1.sh (for M1 chip systems, requires CRISPRT4_2 environment for M1)

-4.1 Define the name of your reference genome (in fasta format) and give the absolute path for it
+5.1 Define the name of your reference genome (in fasta format) and assign the absolute path for it
 in your input reference folder execute the pwd command
 ```
 pwd
 ```
 example: /Users/maikschauerte/Data-Analysis/CRISPRT4/input/reference
-Thus, your REFERENCE variable will be:
+Thus, your REFERENCE and GFF3 variables will be:
 ```
 REFERENCE="/Users/maikschauerte/Data-Analysis/CRISPRT4/input/reference/NC_000866-4.fasta"
+GFF3="/Users/maikschauerte/Data-Analysis/CRISPRT4/input/reference/NC_000866-4.gff3"
 ```
-4.2 Define the target region for variant calling (ideally the coordinates of the locus at which you performed mutagenesis)
+5.2 Define the target region for variant calling (ideally the coordinates of the locus at which you performed mutagenesis)
 Example for modA and modB genes:
 ```
 TargetRegion="NC_000866.4:11000-14000"
 ```
 As you can see, it is important that the TargetRegion is exactly comprised of the exact ID of the reference genome provided in fasta format and that you give start and end position of the locus separated by ":".

-4.3 These two changes have to be made in the script by the user.
+5.3 These two changes have to be made in the script by the user.
 ```
-# Adjust this single line of code to specify the absolute path to the reference genome for mapping and variant calling
+# Adjust these lines of code to specify the absolute path to the reference genome for mapping and variant calling
-REFERENCE="/Users/maikschauerte/Data-Analysis/CRISPRT4/input/reference/NC_000866-4.fasta"
+REFERENCE="/Users/maikschauerte/Data-Analysis/NP_final/ONTrun_079/CRISPRT4/input/reference/NC_000866-4.fasta"
+GFF3="/Users/maikschauerte/Data-Analysis/NP_final/ONTrun_079/CRISPRT4/input/reference/NC_000866-4.gff3"

 ...